 In any capacity, we can say with certainty that Abel’s life has changed ours, and continuing to steward his story (really His story) even after death is something we take very seriously.
 We hope to do that in word, and we hope to do that in DEED with increasing measure…

 The truth is that since difficult diagnoses like Abel’s so commonly & tragically result in abortion today, we were shocked to discover how difficult it was to assemble a team of professionals that could properly prepare & equip us medically, informationally, and emotionally.
 Even while the Body of Christ shined in its provision, our pregnancy & birth experience showed us that choosing life in the face of a critical pregnancy diagnosis requires a HOLISTIC SUPPORT NETWORK that currently does not exist.
 Simply put: The Lord absolutely came through for Daniel & I in profound ways, but practically speaking we didn’t know what we didn’t know.
-And so Kelly, Kiesha & Melissa were sold on two things: (1) there is a huge & unmet need for families in situations like ours, and (2) if they didn’t step out to start meeting that need, who would??
+And so we were sold on two things: (1) there is a huge & unmet need for families in situations like ours, and (2) if we didn’t step out to start meeting that need, who would??

 To wrap things up for now, we continue to be graciously approached about how our little family can be prayed for.
 Thank you for that!
 Some of our personal requests include (but are not limited to):